The Dangers of Potpourri Drug Addiction aka K2 or Spice

 Why is Spice Still Available

-Manufacturers of the potpourri type products also use deceptive practices to keep them on the shelves.
-Packaging will tout the product as “natural and safe,” but also include a warning that it is not for human consumption, according to CDC spokesman, Royal Law, who was featured in a CBS News special warning parents about the dangerous trend.
+Manufacturers of potpourri-type products also use deceptive practices to keep them on the shelves.
+Packaging will tout the product as “natural and safe,” but also include a warning that it is not for human consumption, according to a CDC spokesman, Royal Law, who was featured in a CBS News special warning parents about the dangerous trend.